-With its purchase of MGM, Amazon supersizes its Hollywood ambitions
+A ‘Legally Blonde’ movie universe and shows about Bond villains: How Amazon’s MGM purchase could change Hollywood

 But figuring out which of those properties to tap, how to tap them and maybe most important who will do the tapping will be key questions.
 Experts note that simply owning the properties is very different from turning them into billion-dollar waterfalls.

-“If he [Bezos] hires the equivalent of Kevin Feige or Kathleen Kennedy, he might have success,” said Michael Pachter, Managing Director, Equity Research for the analyst firm Wedbush Securities, referring to the creative heads of Marvel and Lucasfilm at Disney.
+“If he [Bezos] hires the equivalent of Kevin Feige or Kathleen Kennedy, he might have success,” said Michael Pachter, managing director of equity research for the analysis firm Wedbush Securities, referring to the creative heads of Marvel and Lucasfilm at Disney.

-“The fact that I can name those people tells you how hard it is to manage IP like that.”
+“The fact that I can name those people tells you how hard it is to manage IP like that,” he said.

 The combined company has at once a logjam and a vacuum among its executive ranks.

 Under Hopkins is Jennifer Salke, an NBC veteran who currently runs Amazon Studios.
-The film side of MGM is run by Michael De Luca, a veteran producer and veteran of the studio New Line.
-It is unlikely both will stay.
-But many Hollywood veterans say a new, splashy hire could be made alongside or above whoever remains to manage the big properties.
+The film side of MGM is run by Michael De Luca, a longtime producer and former executive at the studio New Line.
+It is unclear if both will stay.
+And many Hollywood veterans say a new, splashy hire could be made alongside or above whoever remains to manage the big properties.

 Rights remain another obstacle.
 Because MGM has spent years more as a licensor and partner than a top producer and distributor, it means it could be tricky to reclaim the big brand names, either with payouts or simply by waiting.